 “Have a seat,” Walsh offered by pushing the chair next to him over with his foot.
 “Sorry about the Yoda thing.”

-“He tells that stupid Yoda line to everyone who needs to be convinced of something.
+“He says that stupid Yoda line to everyone who needs to be convinced of something.
 Like I have mystical powers.”

 Ava slowly raised her hand.
 “It was me,” she smiled.

 Walsh looked at his best friend.
 She had suddenly become shy.
 This was not Ava.
 This was not the friend who openly attacked everything in his life.
 This was someone who was flustered and it just dawned on him why.

 “What was he trying to convince you of?”

 “There was no need of convincing,” Ava answered.
 Feeling Walsh stare her down, she kicked what she thought was his leg under the table.